ericwang184/cse15l-lab-reports/lab1.md

 ```
 ssh cs15lwi23aqw@ieng6.ucsd.edu
 ```
 then typed in the password I set up for this account.
 Other students won't have the letters "aqw", but will have a different three letter combination.
-They will find their own specific three letter combination from the [link](https://sdacs.ucsd.edu/~icc/index.php) above which leads students to their CSE15l account.
+They will find their own specific three letter combination from the same [link](https://sdacs.ucsd.edu/~icc/index.php) above which leads students to their CSE15l account.

 After a few seconds, the Terminal should look something like this:
 ![Image](ACCESS.png)